Culture and Education

 Bilateral Cultural Relations

 Cultural policy is an integral part of the German foreign policy, as it enables people of the most diverse backgrounds to meet.
 Its task is to build bridges to other cultures, promoting exchange and aiding understanding between people.
 In Hong Kong, the cultural work of the Consulate General is supported by various organisations.
-In 2009, the priority of our cultural relations policy was research and academic relations.
 To understand more, you may visit the following webpages:

 In the historical centre of Berlin the "Stadtschloss" (Berlin Palace) will be reconstructed.
 In July 2011 the financing of the reconstruction was adopted by the Bundestag, after an overwhelming majority of MPs voted in 2002 for reconstruction.
 In an international competition the design by Italian architect Prof. Franco Stella was selected, which provides for the re-establishment of three historical baroque facades and the Schlüterhof.